shenzhoudance/yellowpaper/evm.rst

 ---------------------

 0x05    SDIV
 	Signed integer division operation (truncated).
-Pop two arguments from the stack and divide them.
 	Where all values are treated as two’s complement signed 256-bit integers.
+	Pops two word(32byte) elements from the stack and divide them.

 	Input Args
 		* value1 - first value